-- 6.1.
-Strategies to promote positive MHWB are in place at The Ecclesbourne School, e.g. PDC programme. - 6.2.
-The curriculum for PDC will focus on promoting students' resilience, confidence and ability to learn. - 6.3.
-Positive classroom management and working in small groups will be implemented to promote positive behaviour, social development and high self-esteem. - 6.4.
-The Ecclesbourne School will ensure that poor behaviour is managed in line with the school's Behavioural Policy. - 6.5.
-Staff members will observe, identify and monitor the behaviour of students potentially with MHWB difficulties; however, only medical professionals will make a diagnosis of a mental health condition. - 6.6.
-Students' data will be used effectively so that patterns of attainment, attendance or behaviour are noticed and can be acted upon if necessary. - 6.7.
-School-based counselling will be offered to pupils who require it. - 6.8.
-The relevant services will be utilised where appropriate, e.g. School Nurse, MHWB first aider/ in school - 6.9.
-The school will aim to develop and maintain a student's social skills, through using social skills training for example. - 6.10.
+Strategies to promote positive MHWB are in place at The Ecclesbourne School for example through the PDC programme, assemblies and use of whole staff training.
+The curriculum for PDC will focus on promoting students' resilience, confidence and ability to learn.

+Positive classroom management and working in small groups will be implemented to promote positive behaviour, social development and high self-esteem.
+The Ecclesbourne School\will ensure that poor behaviour is managed in line with the school's Behaviour Policy.
+Students' data will be used effectively so that patterns of attainment, attendance or behaviour are noticed and can be acted upon if necessary.

+Staff members will observe, identify and monitor the behaviour of students potentially with MHWB difficulties; however, only medical professionals will make a diagnosis of a mental health condition.

+School-based support via the pastoral workers will be offered to pupils who require it.
+Heads of Year and parents can make a referral for support.
 Where appropriate, parents will have a direct involvement in any intervention regarding their child.

-- 6.11.
-Where appropriate, the school will support parents in the management and development of their child. - 6.12.
-Peer mentoring within bubbles may be used to encourage and support students, e.g. exam related anxiety or future aspirations. - 6.13.
-The peer mentor will receive training from the Assistant Mental Health Lead. - 6.14.
-The bubble meetings may be group led by the Head of Year or Mental Health Lead or Assistant Mental Health Lead - 6.15.
 When in-school intervention is not appropriate, referrals and commissioning will take the place of in-school interventions.
-The school will continue to support the student as best it can. - 6.16.
-Serious cases of MHWB difficulties will be referred to outside specialist agencies, SPOA (single point of Access for students resident in Derby City) and Starting Point (for students resident in Derbyshire) please see advice sheet appendix 1.
-Joined up Care Derbyshire Oct 2020 which offers guidance and resources for MHWB during the pandemic. - 6.17.
-The school will implement the following process to ensure referring students to SPOA and Starting Point is effective: - Use a clear process for identifying students in need of further support. - Document evidence of their MHWB difficulties. - Will work as effectively as possible when a referral has been accepted by the appropriate agency e.g. CAMHS - Understand the criteria and work undertaken by specialist CAMHS. - Have a close working relationship with the local CAMHS specialist. - Consult CAMHS about the most effective things the school can do to support pupils whose needs aren't so severe that they require specialist CAMHS. - 6.18.
-The school will commission individual health and support services directly for students who require additional help. - 6.19.
-The services commissioned will be suitably accredited and will be able to demonstrate that they will improve outcomes for students.
+The school will continue to support the student as best it can.
+Serious cases of MHWB difficulties will be referred to outside specialist agencies, First Contact (for students living in Derby) and Starting Point (for students resident in Derbyshire).
+The school will commission individual health and support services directly for students who require additional help.
+The services commissioned will be suitably accredited and will be able to demonstrate that they will improve outcomes for students

+The school will implement the following process to ensure referring students to First Contact and Starting Point is effective:

+- Use a clear process for identifying students in need of further support. - Document evidence of their MHWB difficulties. - Will work as effectively as possible when a referral has been accepted by the appropriate agency e.g. CAMHS - Understand the criteria and work undertaken by specialist CAMHS. - Have a close working relationship with the local CAMHS specialist. - Consult CAMHS about the most effective things the school can do to support pupils whose needs aren't so severe that they require specialist CAMHS.

+Peer mentoring may be used to encourage and support students, e.g., exam related anxiety or future aspirations as well as promoting positive well being via assemblies, mental health weeks, workshops etc. The peer mentor will receive training from the Mental Health Lead and the Assistant Mental Health Lead.
+They will use the 'Worth-it' programme.

-7. Students with more complex problems
+8 Students with more complex problems

-- 7.1.
-For students with more complex problems, additional in-school support will include: - Supporting the pupil's teacher, to help them manage the student's behaviour. - Additional educational one-to-one support for the students. - One-to-one therapeutic work with the student, delivered by mental health specialists. - An Educational Healthcare Plan.
+For students with more complex problems, additional in-school support will include:

+- Supporting the pupil's teacher, to help them manage the student's behaviour. - Additional educational one-to-one support for the students. - One-to-one therapeutic work with the student, delivered by mental health specialists. - An Educational Healthcare Plan.
 All schools must comply with the statutory duty of caring for students with Educational and medical needs. - Professional mental health recommendations regarding medication may be sought. - Family support and/or therapy will also be considered upon the recommendation of mental health professionals.

-8. Monitoring and review
+9 Monitoring and review

-- 8.1.
-The policy is reviewed on a Two Year basis by the Mental Health Lead, in conjunction with the Governing Body any changes made to this policy will be communicated to all members of staff. - 8.2.
-All members of staff are required to familiarise themselves with this policy as part of their induction programme. - 8.3.
-The next scheduled review date for this policy is October 2021
+The policy is reviewed on a one Year basis by the Mental Health Lead, in conjunction with the Governing Body - any changes made to this policy will be communicated to all members of staff.

+All members of staff are required to familiarise themselves with this policy as part of their induction programme.

+The next scheduled review date for this policy is January 2025.